-The Livingston County Drain Commissioner's Office (LCDC) serves two main functions on Thompson Lake:
+The Livingston County Drain Commissioner's Office (LCDC) serves 2 main functions on Thompson Lake:

 The Thompson Lake Improvement Board (LIB) was established under Part 309 of NREPA.
 The Board initiates public hearings to establish a lake improvement project based on the needs of the lake and feedback from the residents.
 The lake improvement project could include various activities such as weed control, dredging, engineering studies, plant surveys, etc. The Board is responsible for managing the detailed activities of the approved lake improvement project.

 For questions regarding Thompson Lake, please contact Mitch Dempsey at email@example.com or call (517) 546-0040